 © Dan Schneider

 MR. DEEDS GOES TO TOWN (1936).
-Dir.: Frank Capra.
+Director: Frank Capra.
 Cast: Gary Cooper, Jean Arthur, George Bancroft, Douglass Dumbrille, Lionel Stander, H.B.
 Warner, Ruth Donnelly, Raymond Walburn, Margaret Seddon, Margaret McWade.
-Scr.: Robert Riskin; from Clarence Budington Kelland “Opera Hat.”
+Screenplay: Robert Riskin; from Clarence Budington Kelland “Opera Hat.”

 Note: The views expressed in this article are those of Mr. Schneider, and they may not reflect the views of Alt Film Guide.
 A version of this Mr. Deeds Goes to Town review was initially posted in October 2007.